-A canvasser designated to cover your work area will be contacting each of you to provide written information needed to start and forms bond increase purchasing or existing investments.
-The purpose of the campaign is to educate and to provide easy opportunities to buy bonds, not to pressure employees.
+A canvasser designated to cover your work area will be contacting each of you to provide written information needed to start and bond forms purchasing or increase existing The purpose of the investments. campaign is to educate and to provide easy opportunities to buy bonds, not to pressure employees.
 This is your chance to make a good and relatively painless investment.